Despite its age, direct mail is still one of the most tried-and-true marketing methods for real estate agents and investors.

 We also have golden letters for real estate agents that work extremely well…

-In fact, you can learn about just how well they work (and exactly how to use them) in the case study we recorded below with Wes Litton…
+In fact, you can learn about just how well all these mailers work (and exactly how to use them) in the case study we recorded below with Wes Litton…

 2. Deal Machine — For D4D